50/50 Sourdough Loaf Recipe

 Post contains affiliate links.

 This recipe is designed for incorporating fresh-milled flour.
-You may use 100% all-purpose or bread flour for this recipe as well, but the water should be reduced.
+You may use 100% all-purpose or bread flour for this recipe as well, but the water may need to be reduced slightly.

 Ingredients: